 Normalize Per Capita Qualifying Material Delivery Results

-For purposes of example only, divide the computed Per Capita Qualifying Material Tonnage values for each Member Agency by the maximum value of the set.
+For purposes of example only, divide the computed Per Capita Qualifying Material Tonnage values for each PC_FC by the maximum value of the set.
 This will produce the relative value of the Per Capita Qualifying Material Tonnage value ranging between 0 and 100%.